overwolf/overwolf.github.io/docs/api/overwolf-games-events-csgo.md

 :::

 :::note trusted mode
 When running this game in trusted mode (without any launch parameters), OW can't go into an "exclusive mode" once the game is in a fullscreen state.
 This means - there is no way to interact with your OW app window when this issue occurs.
-[Read this guide](../topics/exclusive-mode) to understand how to get a relevant indications for this unique state, so you'll be able to notify the user / change the app flow accordingly if needed.
+Read our [Exclusive Mode](../topics/exclusive-mode) guide to understand how to get a relevant indications for this unique state, so you'll be able to notify the user / change the app flow accordingly if needed.
 :::

 ## Sample Apps